FirstTestStation/FTS_Website/_posts/firmware/2024-12-08-Slave_IO_Firmware.md

 ---
 layout: page-fullwidth
 subheadline: Firmware
-title:  "Slave firmware for Interconnect IO Board"
+title:  "Slave firmware for InterconnectIO Board"
-teaser: "Firmware information of the slave devices used on the interconnect IO Board of the First TestStation"
+teaser: "Firmware information of the slave devices used on the interconnectIO Board of the First TestStation"
 meta_teaser: ""
 breadcrumb: true
 categories: